hkexgroup/resipy/README.md

 ==========================
 (Note that **ResIPy** was called **pyR2** before 2019-04-16)

-ResIPy is a Python wrapper around the [R2 family of codes](http://www.es.lancs.ac.uk/people/amb/Freeware/R2/R2.htm) (for 2D/3D DC/IP inversion) that provides a standalone graphical user interface (GUI) along with a Python API (Application Programming Interface) for use in Jupyter notebook.
+ResIPy is a Python wrapper around the [R2 family of codes](http://www.es.lancs.ac.uk/people/amb/Freeware/R2/R2.htm) (for 2D/3D DC/IP inversion).
+ResIPy provides a standalone graphical user interface (GUI) along with a Python API (Application Programming Interface) for use in Jupyter notebook.
 Have a look at the [**documentation and the examples**](https://hkex.gitlab.io/pyr2) to know more.

 ResIPy aims to be